A systems thinking vocabulary – with ambiguities

-Here, as in most system thinking schools, a system is dynamic, meaning it behaves in ways that involve and change the structural state of the system.
+In most system thinking schools, a system is dynamic, meaning it behaves in ways that involve and change the structural state of the system.

 This is true in Ashby’s cybernetics, Forrester’s system dynamics and Checkland’s soft systems

-And after Forrester, Meadows defined a system thus:
+After Forrester, Meadows defined a system thus: